 - There is no centralised system, therefore, interbank payments are carried out through a bilateral system.

-- Fast-increasing in popularity, especially debit cards.
-However, usage is limited by low bank account penetration and insufficient ATM and POS terminals in rural areas, with only 0.7% of non-cash domestic transactions being made by bank card in 1Q19.
+- Fast increasing in popularity, especially debit cards.
+However, usage is limited by low bank account penetration and insufficient ATM and POS terminals in rural areas, with only 0.7% of non-cash domestic transaction value being made by bank card in 2Q20.

 - Smartlink and Banknetvn have merged their processing operations to consolidate all mobile phone, ATM, POS and online transactions through a centralised system, the National Payment Corporation of Vietnam (NAPAS).